Professional Education Unit

 Professor Emerita: Karen A. Edwards

-Professors: Bernadette M. Donovan, OP, Audrey Cohan, Andrea Honigsfeld, Marjorie Schiering, Laura Shea Doolan
+Professors: Bernadette M. Donovan, OP, Audrey Cohan, Andrea Honigsfeld, Peter Lynch, Marjorie Schiering, Laura Shea Doolan

 Instructors: Maria Esposito